clarktrimble/ba-blog/content/blog/ztbus/index.md

 ### Aggregate

 Now that we've got some data indexed, we'll take a look at an aggregation.
-Let's say, .... avgerage speed over some interval for each bus.
+Let's say, ... avgerage speed over some interval for each bus.
-Even this can be mildly daunting when confronted by the copius aggregation [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html) over at Elastic.
+Even this can be mildly daunting when confronted by the copious aggregation [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html) over at Elastic.
 A cool trick is to use a Kibana dashboard to cook up something that's close and go from there on the programmatic side.

 #### - Kibana Aside -

 First of all, I'm a big fan.
 I've troubleshot many an issue via Kibana's Discovory mode, which provides a filterable view of records.
-We're going to look at Dashboard mode as a means of generating a starter aggreation query.
+We're going to look at Dashboard mode as a means of generating a starter aggregation query.

 You might want to skip over this section if you're already cool with the mysteries.

-Let's get rolling by generating a token and starting Kibana up in a container:
+We'll begin by generating an enrollment token and running Kibana in another container:

 ```bash
 docker exec -it es01 /usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token -s kibana